Princeton Academy of the Sacred Heart: 2012-2014 Renovation

-Starting June 2012, the campus became a construction site as the school's so-called Master Plan was carried out.
-Years of needs assessments, feasibility studies, and financial estimates have translated into a two-phase renovation project that positioned the school for future growth and employed smart energy alternatives to conserve resources.
-The 2012–13 school year for students started amidst of construction vehicles, high-tech machinery, underground conduits, and demolition crews.
-Far from being a distraction, the activity has actually benefitted the boys academically.
+Starting in June 2012, the campus became a construction site as the school's Master Plan was carried out.
+Years of needs assessments, feasibility studies, and financial estimates translated into a two-phase renovation project that positioned the school for future growth and employed smart energy alternatives to conserve resources, and the 2012–13 school year for students started amidst construction vehicles, high-tech machinery, underground conduits, and demolition crews.
+Far from being a distraction, the activity has benefitted the boys academically.
 Thanks to architects and educators who recognized a unique "teachable moment," students learned first-hand about building, geophysics, and environmental stewardship.

-Phase One of the Master Plan called for a complete renovation of one wing of the school and the creation of new lower and middle school classrooms, two science labs, and common spaces.
-In addition, a geothermal field is being installed to provide for the school's future cooling and heating needs.
-In Phase Two, work was done to move to the school's central wing where new art and music rooms and administrative offices were created.
+Phase One of the Master Plan called for a complete renovation of the school's east wing and the creation of new lower and middle school classrooms, two science labs, and shared spaces.
+In addition, a geothermal field was installed to provide for the school's future cooling and heating needs.
+In Phase Two, work was done on the school's central wing, creating new art and music rooms and administrative offices.

-Green and sustainable features of the project included a geothermal field to more efficiently heat and cool the school, a layer of closed cell spray insulation in exterior walls, insulated glass units in the windows, an updated roof design to allow more natural light and provide space for photovoltaic panels to be placed in the future, and compact fluorescent and LED light fixtures with occupancy sensors in each room.
+The project's green and sustainable features included a geothermal field to heat and cool the school more efficiently, a layer of closed-cell spray insulation in exterior walls, insulated glass units in the windows, an updated roof design to allow more natural light and provide space for photovoltaic panels in the future, and compact fluorescent and LED light fixtures with occupancy sensors in each room.

-During construction, classes and administrative offices had been moved around and some had overflowed into the Manor House, but with completion in the Fall of 2013, students, faculty, and staff moved back into the renovated space.
+During construction, classes and administrative offices were moved around, and some overflowed into the Manor House, but when the project was completed in the Fall of 2013, students, faculty, and staff moved back into the renovated space.